 - Lists are made for each of our sales.

-- Annual upset sale lists are advertised in local newspapers.
+- Annual upset sale lists are advertised in local newspapers and available online.

 - Judicial sale lists are available online.

 - Each purchaser is responsible for doing their own research to know what they are buying.

 - Please provide a map number when making inquiries.